NiklasGollenstede/nixos-installer/modules/bootloader/extra-files.nix.md

         tree = lib.mkOption { internal = true; readOnly = true; type = lib.types.package; };

+        # Each bootloader seems to keep an option like this separately ...
         targetDir = lib.mkOption { description = ''
             The where the files will be installed (copied) to.
 This has to be mounted when `nixos-rebuild boot/switch` gets called.
         ''; type = lib.types.strMatching ''^/.*[^/]$''; default = "/boot"; };